Blog Main Image

 Automated underwriting and credit risk scoring further safeguard merchant onboarding from fraud.
 Applications can be evaluated in real time using configurable rules that automatically approve or reject based on defined risk thresholds.
 Low-risk applicants move through quickly and securely, while only anomalies or potential fraud cases are routed to fraud, risk, or compliance teams for review — a true management-by-exception approach that improves both speed and accuracy.

-By using multi-layer defence strategies that bring together liveness detection, automated compliance, and real-time risk scoring, businesses can overcome the weaknesses of relying on facial recognition alone.
+By using multi-layer defense strategies that bring together liveness detection, automated compliance, and real-time risk scoring, businesses can overcome the weaknesses of relying on facial recognition alone.
 This layered approach provides stronger protection against fraud and ensures more secure merchant onboarding.

 AI solutions like MVSI’s OnBoard AIQTM enhancement are now strengthening this layered approach to fraud prevention.
 Built on the OnBoard platform’s unified data and workflows, OnBoard AIQTM analyzes applications, documents, and digital footprints in real time to flag anomalies or inconsistencies that may indicate fraudulent activity.
 By embedding intelligence directly within the onboarding process, these solutions help risk and compliance teams detect potential threats earlier and adapt faster to new fraud patterns.